 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 26 times I’ve been trusted to take the game's winning shot and missed.
 I’ve failed over and over and over again in my life and that's why I succeed.” – Michael Jordan

 Your business plan has successfully been pitched, what next?
-Building on attributes and skills targeted in Learning Entrepreneurial Skills, students now explore product viability through to launch.
-The actual product launch is not embedded in the module, but you can of course pursue this if your product has genuine viability.
+Students now explore product viability through to launch.
+The actual product launch is not embedded in the module, but you can of course pursue this outside of your studies.

-You receive initial training in how to demonstrate entrepreneurial skills to an external audience or interviewer, and engage in independent guided learning as part of a team, collaborating on the design, and ultimately through the planning and viability-testing phases for your chosen output.
+You receive initial practical training in how to demonstrate entrepreneurial skills, and engage in independent guided learning as part of a team, collaborating on the design, planning, and viabilitytesting phases.
 Your progress through this module is supported and guided by the University’s outstanding Careers Network team.